zero based budgeting blog scribble

 The Origin of the Zero-Based Budgeting Concept

-A Controller at Texas Instruments in Dallas, Texas, Peter Pyhrr, developed zero-ased budgeting in the 1960s and published an article in the Harvard Business Review in approximately 1970 that became very influential in the finance industry.
+A Controller at Texas Instruments in Dallas, Texas, Peter Pyhrr, developed zero-based budgeting in the 1960s and published an article in the Harvard Business Review in approximately 1970 that became very influential in the finance industry.
 In recent years, this budgeting technique has experienced a new upswing: it was introduced by some Fortune 500 companies as well as private equity firms.

 Zero-Based Thinking on the Rise